kianmistryfitz-lab/AIA-workbook-demo-/README.md

 How it was built

 I want to be upfront about this: I used Claude as a coding collaborator throughout this project.
-Claude wrote much of the implementation code based on my direction.
+Claude wrote much of the implementation code based on my direction, however I can confedently explane how any part of this code works.

 What I actually did:
 Identified the problem from real experience as a student